top of page

 Advanced Strategic Interviewing Course (ASIC)

-ENHANCED COMMUNICATIONS: First, participants will be tested on their level of self and situational awareness.
-Awareness plays a critical role in interpersonal communication because individuals must be aware of how they come across to others, through tone of voice and body language.
+• Enhanced Communication & Awareness: Lena will test participants on their level of self- and situational awareness.
+Awareness plays a crucial role in interpersonal communications because individuals must be aware of how they come across to others through tone of voice and body language, and they must also be able to pick up on how others they are communicating with really feel.
 A lack of awareness can unintentionally invite negative consequences and hinder rapport efforts.
-Without awareness, communication, through words and through body language, can be misinterpreted and possibly offensive in nature.
-You may be inadvertently closing yourself off to communication, you may give the perception that you are disinterested, or you may look insecure and thus lose respect and trust from others.
-Without awareness, you will not be able to observe and listen to others in order to pick up on the subtle indicators that indicate anxiety and stress, and often times deceit.
-When we don’t actively listen to others, we will make assumptions and let our biases and prejudices lead us to make key decisions and report incorrect information.
-Participants will learn how to increase their self- and situational awareness in order to overcome communication barriers.
-Participants will also learn how to overcome conversational challenges, how to remain emotionally controlled, and how to change negative language to positive; the avoidance of negative language alone can change the entire outcome of a conversation.
+Without awareness, communication, through words and body language, can be misinterpreted and cause a loss of trust.
+You may be inadvertently closing yourself off to contact, you may give the perception you are disinterested, or you may look insecure and thus lose respect and trust from others.
+Without awareness, you will not be able to observe and listen to others to pick up on the subtle indicators that indicate anxiety and stress, and deceit.
+When we don't actively listen to others, we will make assumptions and let our biases and prejudices lead us to make critical decisions and report incorrect information.
+Active listening is a state of mind that involves paying full and careful attention to the other person, avoiding premature judgment, and clarifying detailed information.
+The ability to listen actively can descalate conflict, strengthen cooperation, and foster empathy and understanding.
+Participants will learn how to overcome conversational challenges, how to remain emotionally controlled, and how to change negative language to positive; the avoidance of negative language alone can change the entire outcome of a conversation.
 Enhanced communication skills shape successful interviewers.

-INTERVIEWING: Second, participants will learn non-accusatory interviewing skills such as using effective questions to fully exploit information and avoiding ineffective questions that waste time, cause frustration and feed information.
-By asking good questions, participants will collect pertinent, non-biased information, increase positive relationships and avoid the misinformation effect.
-Participants will learn how to structure an interview by taking the interview from the Marco level to the Micro, and back to Macro to ease concern and increase cooperation.
-Participants will learn icebreaker tips to get the interviewee engaged, questioning techniques such as how to timeline information in order to fully extract details, and how to handle interview challenges.
-By preparing for the “what ifs,” interviewers can effectively handle situations where the interviewee shuts down, refuses to answer, or seems irritated or pressed for time.
-Participants will analyze and critique interviewing techniques in a real-world case study.
+• Interviewing: Participants will learn non-accusatory interviewing skills, such as proper and improper questions and questioning techniques that uncover lies and influence the truth - and they work on almost everybody!
+Lena uses her expertise in communication, psychology, and human behavior to create foolproof ways to fully exploit truthful information.
+She identifies seven ineffective question types that waste time, cause frustration, and feed the person of interest information.
+You will learn and practice her techniques, such as "Don't Tell, Ask," asking unanticipated questions, timelining, and her four lie-exposing questions.
+By asking effective questions, participants will collect pertinent, non-biased information, increase positive relationships, and avoid the misinformation effect.
+Participants will learn how to structure an interview by taking the interview from the Macro level to the Micro, and back to the Macro to ease concern and increase cooperation.
+Participants will learn icebreaker tips to get the interviewee engaged and how to handle interview challenges.
+By preparing for the "what ifs," interviewers can effectively handle situations where the interviewee shuts down, refuses to answer, or seems irritated or pressed for time.
+Participants will analyze and critique interviewing techniques in real-world case studies.

 bottom of page